-As our executive director, Chris takes the lead in ensuring that Stroud Court’s values, principles and aims are upheld and promoted across all the services and activities we offer our autistic adult residents.
+As our chief executive officer, Chris takes the lead in ensuring that Stroud Court’s values, principles and aims are upheld and promoted across all the services and activities we offer our autistic adult residents.

 Chris also has overall responsibility for everything that takes place at Stroud Court, from staff recruitment and training through to strategic planning and the financial management of all assets and resources.
 He reports to the Chair of the Board of Trustees and is supported in his work by the senior management team.

 Chris is a recognised expert in autism and also works as a visiting lecturer and part-time tutor for the Department of Inclusion and Special Needs at the University of Birmingham.
-He is the lead representative for learning disabilities with the Gloucestershire Care Providers Association and an associate consultant with At-Autism, an international network of autism experts.
+He is the lead representative for learning disabilities with the Gloucestershire Care Providers Association and a director with At-Autism, an international network of autism experts.